-Through presentations, practice problems, role-playing exercises, and simulations you will enhance your public speaking skills and advocacy abilities on behalf of a case, client, or cause.
-Students will also develop their professional identities by weighing ethical, constitutional and other considerations while addressing evidentiary issues.
-They will also improve their ability to collaborate by working in groups.
+Through practice problems, role-playing exercises, simulations and otherwise students will enhance public speaking skills and advocacy abilities on behalf of a case, client, or cause.
+They will also develop their professional identities by weighing ethical, constitutional and other considerations while addressing evidentiary issues.
+Students will improve collaboration abilities through group exercises.

-Finally, students in this course will come away with an understanding of underlying policy preferences, goals and values intended to be advanced by the FRE and potential critiques of those preferences, goals, and values.
+Finally, students in this course will come away with an understanding of underlying policy preferences, goals, goals and values intended to be advanced by the FRE and potential critiques of those preferences, goals, and values.
 For instance, we will consider how FRE law and policy may or may not reflect the interests of different stakeholders in the justice system and society at large.
 In doing so, students will develop an appreciation for how politics, class, race, gender, and other factors may be at play in the FRE as an historic document, body of law, and set of shared practices and assumptions that shape and impact litigation decisions, case outcomes, and the lives of individual people and communities.

-Required Texts, Readings, and TWEN:
+Required Texts, Readings, and CANVAS:

-The casebook for this course is DEBORAH JONES MERRITT & RIC SIMMONS, LEARNING EVIDENCE: FROM THE FEDERAL RULES TO THE COURTROOM (7th Edition).
-Additional assigned/supplemental readings, as well as various study aids, will be provided throughout this course.
-Some will be provided as in-class handouts while others will be made available through UF's electronic course platform, CANVAS.
+The casebook for this course is DEBORAH JONES MERRITT & RIC SIMMONS, LEARNING EVIDENCE: FROM THE FEDERAL RULES TO THE COURTROOM (4th Edition).
+Additional assigned materials, including problems we will cover in class, will be made available for each Course Unit through CANVAS.
+Please complete all assigned CANVAS readings and problems for each class, in addition to your assigned textbook readings.

 You are welcome to use any study aids that may help you better understand and apply the materials in this course.
-I do not endorse any particular study aid or believe that you need to access outside resources to do well.
+I do not endorse any particular study aid and do not believe that you need to access outside resources to do well.
 However, some students have found that WEINSTEIN'S EVIDENCE MANUAL - STUDENT EDITION is helpful for clarifying confusing concepts (I should also disclose that I clerked for the Honorable Jack B. Weinstein, the lead author of this text).